-Competitors and their crew are required to behave in a sportsmanlike manner, follow the Code of Conduct, and comply with the directions of Event Officials.
-Inconsiderate behavior, profanity, or unsportsmanlike conduct will be penalized up to 1000 competition points and may lead to task disqualification or may be grounds for expulsion of a competitor.
+Entrants and competitors and their crews are required to behave in a sportsmanlike manner, follow the Code of Conduct, and comply with the directions of Event Officials.
+Inconsiderate behavior, profanity, or unsportsmanlike conduct, or any violation of the FAA Waiver will be penalized up to 1000 competition points by the Event Director and may be grounds for expulsion of a pilot.